 New Paul Albanese design will complement the award winning Sweetgrass course

-(HARRIS, Mich.) – Sage Run at Island Resort & Casino will be the third new golf course to open in Michigan in the last three years when it comes online in early June 2018.
+(HARRIS, Mich.) – Sage Run at Island Resort & Casino will be the third new golf course to open in Michigan in the last three years when it comes online next June 2018.
 The construction, shaping, and seeding have all been completed and now it’s just eagerly waiting and watching it transform into Michigan’s next great modern classic.

 The Sage Run course at Island Resort is part of an $8 million renovation aimed at enticing visitors to stay for a few days.
 It also includes the creation of a full-service spa, renovation of the bingo hall and a new sports bar.

 Sage Run joins the celebrated Sweetgrass course at the resort for the Hannahville Indian Community, and offers a contrasting style and design by Paul Albanese, the architect of each course.

 “Sweetgrass has been everything we hoped it would be and it has been very good to us,” Mancilla said.
 “Paul Albanese is an architect who lets the land dictate what the course will be, and at Sage Run the land is 180 degrees in contrast to the land where Sweetgrass was created.”

 Sweetgrass, a flowing prairie links style course with gentle rolling hills, fun and challenging greens and beautiful fescue grasses has been a big hit since opening in 2008.

 “Sage Run is 75 percent through great trees, very dramatic up and down through the hills with some great long holes going down the hills and some great short holes going up the hills; It’s a lot different,” Mancilla said.